Helping you become a better leader before someone invents the next acronym.

 A Quick Promise

-Every edition of The Healthcare Leader must pass one test:
+Every edition has to pass one test:

 “Would this meaningfully help a healthcare leader today?”